ben9583/uber-eats-button/README.md

 ## About

-The Uber Eats Button is a big red button that uses some AI and randomness to pick out some food items on Uber Eats that constitute a meal and orders it to your house without any human intervention.
+The Uber Eats Button is a big red button that uses AI and randomness to pick out some food items on Uber Eats that constitute a meal and orders it to your house without any human intervention.
 The button sends a request to a server that interfaces with Uber Eats to pick a restaurant randomly and select items from the menu by asking ChatGPT to create a meal.
 It then places the order to the address and notifies the user with an SMS message.

 ![Inspiration](./.github/images/idea.png)
 *The Moment of Inspiration from Peter Ruette*